icra/icra/README.md

 ## Discovering useful ICRA Open-Source Code via metadata catalogs
 There are several ICRA open-source code repositories and as previously noted, not everything is on github.com/icra.
 To improve your chance of finding something useful to you, we suggest you use itlab.icra.cat.
-This sites host metadata descriptions for nearly all of the officially open-sourced code.
+This site hosts metadata descriptions for nearly all of the officially open-sourced code.

 ICRA github only shows open-source software.
 For government-source and patented